Accessibility Statement

 Observe: Your cat crouches with his nose down, nuzzling the ground, before glancing up with his mouth slightly (and comically) open.
 So, why do cats open their mouths after smelling something?
 It turns out this is a behavior called the flehmen response.
 Let’s take a look at what exactly the flehmen response in cats is!

-Why do cats open their mouths when they smell something?
+Why do cats open their mouth when they smell?

 Although it may appear that your cat is staring in open-mouthed disbelief, there’s actually a reason he pulls this funny face: Your cat is analyzing a new or strange smell—but instead of doing so through the nostrils, he is “scent-sucking” through the roof of his mouth.